-Local golf courses are hiring for the spring and summer season, and they are looking for responsible young candidates like you to fill their guest services positions!
+Local golf courses are typically hiring throughout the year, and they are looking for responsible young candidates like you to fill their guest services positions!
 Minimum age is typically 16, most require a driver’s license or dependable transportation, and standard starting wage is around $14 per hour.
 Most golf course jobs will include such tasks as: maintaining the golf cart fleet, picking the driving range, guest and customer services, and operational support.

 ALL local golf courses and country clubs will accept your resume.
 If you are not sure where to apply, just do a google search in your area to see what facilities are nearby!

 If you are interested in applying and would like a recommendation, please contact your coach or email Evan Johnsen.

 We invite all participants age 13+ to get involved as Junior Coaches.
 All positions involve working directly with our coaches and staff with ample support and guidance, including seasonal chapter coach workshops.
 Start as a volunteer, then consider the internship and ultimately the role of assistant coach.
 Training increases at every level, and our goal is to support the program’s objectives as well as your own in taking the next steps in life!

 All leaders in First Tee are known as “coaches,” and our primary role is exactly that, but we have many more responsibilities as well that can include special events, communication, technology and data management, and curriculum development.

 For all positions, there is no minimum hourly commitment, but a consistent weekly schedule will be developed for you each season based on your availability.